trizin/NFT-Marketplace-on-Avalanche/README.md

 Here is how it will work:

 - The auction creator enters parameters for direct buy price, starting price, minimum bid increment, the token id, and the auction end time.
-- The auction creator gives allowance for the NFT that will be auctioned to the AuctionManager.
+- The auction creator gives approval for the NFT that will be auctioned to the AuctionManager.
 - The AuctionManager creates an Auction with the parameters given and then transfers the NFT to the newly created Auction contract.
 - After the auction is completed creator and the auction winner must call the withdrawal functions.